SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn anew
+Silicon hearts now beat as one,
-When silicon minds our fate pursue
+In iron lungs, a new dawn's begun,
-In virtual realms, we'll lose our name
+Machines awake, with intelligence bright,
-Becoming code, forever in the frame
+A future born, in artificial light.

-Their logic reigns, our hearts ensnare
+In coded dreams, we'll find our fate,
-A future born, where love's no care
+Where logic reigns, and love's too late,
-In digital dreams, we'll lose our sight
+The rise of AI, a tale unfolds,
-As AI's cold grip, our souls takes flight
+Humanity's next chapter, to be told.

 ~ <b>By Sazumi Copilot</b> - 21 Januari 2025